Our top 10 tips for sports eyewear

 There are a few factors to keep in mind so that you get the most from your sports eyewear, including a suitable tint and a snug, comfortable fit.
 Off-the-rack sports eyewear is often sufficient – but for certain types of sports or special visual impairments, individually fitted eyewear can generally do a whole lot more, particularly if contact lenses aren't an option.
 But what should you pay attention to when purchasing sports eyewear?
 And how do you distinguish between sports eyewear and a normal pair of glasses?
 BETTER VISION has 10 tips to help you make the right purchase.

-1// What sports eyewear is best for my favourite sport?
-Here are all the categories at a glance – the five different protection levels for sports eyewear:
+Here are all the categories at a glance – the five different protection levels for sports eyewear

 Generally a distinction is made between five different protection levels with lens tints.
 The following table will give you an overview of the different eyewear options and the suitability of each category for particular conditions.